 SHOPPING IN WANTAGE

 A shopping trip to Wantage is fun!
 The shops are close together, you can park outside of Sainsbury’s or by the Civic Hall and the square itself is full of delightful, independent shops, pubs and cafes.
 For example, try visiting Dolphin Art, Little Sweetie or Jason’s Flowers.
 Need a break?
-Pop into the King Alfred’s Head, Petit Pain, Costa Coffee at The Arbery or just round the corner, there’s Madison’s Tea Rooms and The Vale and Downland Museum cafe.
+Pop into the King Alfred’s Head, Petit Pain, Costa Coffee at The Arbery or just round the corner, there’s The Bay Tree Cafe and The Downland Cafe in The Vale and Downland Museum.

 FOOD AND DRINK